 Holders of Income Units will be entitled to annual and, where prescribed, interim income distributions in respect of each annual accounting period.
 The distribution dates (referred to as interim and annual allocation dates) in respect of each Trust are shown in Appendix A. In the case of each interim distribution, holders of Units will be entitled to that portion of the income of the Trust for the interim accounting period attributable to the holders of Units.
-In the case of each annual distribution, holders of Units will be entitled to the portion of the income of the Trust for the whole annual accounting period attributable to holders of Units less the amount of any interim distribution.
+In the case of each annual distribution, holders of Units will be entitled to the portion of the income of the Trust for the whole annual accounting period attributable to holders of Units.
+In the case of each annual distributable to holders of Units will be entitled to the portion of the income of the Trust for the whole annual accounting period attributable to holders of Units will be entitled to any interim distribution.
 Income available for allocation in respect of the relevant accounting period will be distributed among holders and the Manager rateably in accordance with the number of Units held or deemed to be held at the end of the relevant accounting period.